rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 - Reset secure URL for checkout when going live (this obviously fails on an unseccured, local connection.)
 - Add To Cart button on the category page.
 We'll have to decide how we're gonna handle the colors for this.
 I think it may be best to redirect them to the product page, with attention on the color.
 - Shipping Methods waiting for destination address before displaying options (which should not be dependant on this).
-- Accounts / Login / Automatic account creation for guest checkout (already generates a temporary password.)
 - Work on form validation in the checkout.
 This should not try to validate fields that the user has not yet tried to enter data into.
 - Each product will have 4 images, not 3.
 The main image should not be re-used in the thumbnail section.
 (Really weird when cycling through the photos to see the same one twice.)
 - Collections section.
 Like Products, but a top-level category that is called collections, and each collection is a sub-category of that, and all products of a collection (the site [skinny] viewable ones anyway).
 This does not have to be added to the main menu, but could be.
 It could also replace the "related" products on the category page (cause that's kind of what a category page is already), so have a "Collections" section below the lounger results, where it would list 4 collections, going to that collection page.

+- [DONE]     Fix continue button on the Login/Register page in the Register section.
+(Currently submits the form, aka, tries to log you in.)
+- [DONE]     Accounts / Login / Automatic account creation for guest checkout (already generates a temporary password.)
 - [DONE]     User must select a color option if available, or we need to make this default to the first color, but I would like to alert them that they need to choose.
 - [DONE]     Style Credit Card input section to mimic the layout on a credit card.
 (Worry about this when we settle on the payment processor.)
 - [DONE]     Update Item Quantity in cart.
 (Same section as clear cart.
 Don't waste time on this, as I have a feature development planned for this section.)